axe312ger/sqip/README.md

 After installing Primitive, you may also need to add the path to the ```Primitive``` binary file.

 #### For macOS

 It would generally look something like

 ```bash
 /Users/myMacbook/go/bin
 ```

 To do this on a Mac, type: ```sudo vim /etc/paths``` into your terminal, and add the path to your ```Primitive``` binary file, but be sure to add the full path, ```/Users/<username>/go/bin``` and not ```~/go/bin```.

 #### For PC

-Using the command line (https://www.windows-commandline.com/set-path-command-line) <br>
-Using a GUI (https://www.computerhope.com/issues/ch000549.htm)
+Using the command line (https://www.windows-commandline.com/set-path-command-line) Using a GUI (https://www.computerhope.com/issues/ch000549.htm)

 </details>